The Benefits of Mandalas

 - Make decorative pictures.

 Psychology has recognized mandalas as therapeutic elements.
-The Swiss psychologist, Carl Jung, proposed that they’re representations of our minds that facilitate concentration, transformation, and the assimilation of unconscious aspects.
-He suggested that we can project what we feel and think onto the mandalas.
+The Swiss psychologist Carl Jung suggested that they’re representations of our minds that facilitate concentration, transformation, and the assimilation of unconscious aspects.
+He suggested that we can project what we feel and think onto mandalas.

-In addition, different branches of psychology have mentioned their benefits.
-For example, transpersonal psychology views mandalas as an exercise in fostering deep connection.
-While cognitive and behavioral psychology views them as tools to improve higher functions such as memory, attention, perception, and visuomotor coordination.
+In addition, different branches of psychology have spoken of their benefits.
+Transpersonal psychology considers mandalas as an exercise to foster deep connection.
+Cognitive and behavioral psychology are tools to improve higher functions such as memory, attention, perception, and visual-motor coordination.

-Life is full of ups and downs and you often need a space where you can vent and express your difficult experiences.
-To do this, you might choose to talk to someone you trust or write down how you feel.
-However, if you don’t feel like doing that, you can also express yourself through mandalas.
+Life is full of ups and downs, and we often need a space where we can vent and express difficult experiences.
+To do this, we can talk to someone we trust or write how we feel but, if we prefer, we can also express ourselves through mandalas.

-Indeed, mandalas are excellent tools for accepting, expressing, and transforming your emotional states that are difficult to process.
-In fact, they’re really useful means to manage your emotions that are on a more unconscious level.
+In this case, said art is an excellent tool to accept, express, and transform our emotional states that are difficult to process.
+In fact, it’s a very useful means to manage those feelings and emotions that are at a more unconscious level.

-Open the door and let mandalas into your life
+Open the door to the benefits of mandalas in your life

 As you can see, there are many benefits that you can obtain from mandalas.
 These artistic representations are a source of relaxation and liberation and have a deep creative power.
 Why not give them a try?